 Satellite internet has one thing landlines and cellular don’t offer: it will work if there’s no power or landlines are down.
 Satellite internet is used as a backup to the landline.
 A load-balancing router automatically kicks in the satellite link if the landline goes down.

-HughesNet Gen5 is the first and (so far) the only U.S. satellite Internet service to offer 25 Mbps download and 3 Mbps upload – from coast-to-coast.
+HughesNet Gen5 was the first U.S. satellite Internet service to offer 25 Mbps download and 3 Mbps upload – from coast-to-coast.
 Plans range from 10 to 250 GB/month with the same 25 Mbps speed on every plan.
 If monthly plan data is exceeded, service continues at a reduced speed until the next billing cycle.

 A second innovation is cloud control of remote access points and seamless roaming.
 This provides users with the highest level of security, and the convenience of freely roaming between hotspots without having to “sign in”.